v3rbalgit/coinwatch/Coinwatch_Vision.md

 - User growth: Increase in user base over time
 - Performance: Accuracy of analysis, success rate of identified opportunities
 - Revenue (if monetized): Subscription numbers, trading volume through the platform

-This product vision outlines a powerful and flexible cryptocurrency analysis tool that can cater to a wide range of users, from casual traders to serious analysts.
-The modular approach to features allows for gradual development and expansion, with the potential to evolve into a comprehensive trading platform in the future.